Contrarian (band)

-Contrarian is an extreme metal band from Rochester, New York, founded in 2012 by guitarist Jim Tasikas.
-The band is known for its progressive and catchy songwriting alongside a technical playing style.
-They are known as one of the front runners at introducing an authentic yet modern approach to the progressive style of the 1990s progressive death metal bands such as Atheist, Death, and Cynic.
-The band featured famed Nile drummer George Kollias for their first three albums.
+Contrarian is an American extreme metal band from Rochester, New York, founded in 2012 by guitarist Jim Tasikas.
+They are influenced by 1990's progressive death metal bands such as Death and Cynic, combining the style with modern technical death metal.
+The band has drummer George Kollias for their first three and most recent albums.

 History

 The band was originally formed in 2012 in Rochester, New York, by Jim Tasikas.
 Jim then enlisted his friend Ed Paulsen for bass duties, Brian Mason as lead guitar and George Kollias of Nile for drums.
-Contrarian roots came from the progressive and technical metal scene birthed in Rochester, NY in the mid-1990s which also brought to light bands such as Lethargy, Mastodon, Psyopus and Sulaco.
+Contrarian came from the progressive and technical metal scene birthed in Rochester in the mid-1990s which also brought to light bands such as Lethargy, Mastodon, Psyopus and Sulaco.
 Contrarian recorded their first EP "Predestined" in 2014.
-This EP caught the attention of Jason Tipton at Willowtip Records and within one year the band released their first full-length album Polemic on November 20, 2015.
-The band's latest album Only Time Will Tell was also released via Willowtip Records in 2020, mixed by famed record producer Neil Kernon.
-Contrarian has had guest appearances from Paul Masvidal of Cynic and Leon Macey of Mithras UK and as of 2020, guitarists Jim Tasikas and Brian Mason are endorsed by ESP guitars.
+This EP caught the attention of Jason Tipton at Willowtip Records, and within one year the band released their first full-length album, Polemic, on November 20, 2015.

+The band's two latest albums, Only Time Will Tell and Sage of Shekhinah, were also released via Willowtip Records, with mixing by producer Neil Kernon.
+Contrarian has had guest appearances from Paul Masvidal of Cynic and Leon Macey of Mithras UK.

+As of 2020, guitarists Jim Tasikas and Brian Mason are endorsed by ESP guitars.
 Contrarian are known for their detailed album art covers and concept albums dealing with themes of philosophy and theology.
 Contrarian are also known for reviving an organic approach to recording technical metal in studio settings.